 You will form groups of five people (or six given instructor permission).
 Each group has one case analysis to complete.
 The group is responsible for completing a Marketing Plan for a client and for making two in-class presentations of the plan.
+All group members should be attending the same class section.
 Please complete the last page of the course outline and submit it NO LATER THAN Friday, September 22nd.